Tab completion¶

 Completion scripts can be generated by passing the

---tyro-write-completion {bash/zsh/tcsh} PATH flag to a tyro CLI.
+--tyro-write-completion {bash/zsh/tcsh/fish} PATH flag to a tyro CLI.
 This

 generates a completion script and writes it to a specified file.
 To set up tab